-Tip: If you do not explicitly specify a value for the variable NSR\SERVER before issuing an obackup command, BusinesSuite Module for Oracle searches the network for a NetWorker server to use.
+Tip: If you do not explicitly specify a value for the variable NSR\SERVER before issuing an obackup command, the database module searches the network for a NetWorker server.
 Set the NSR\SERVER variable to avoid a potential delay in the backup process.